• A

 Read more about plagiarism policy at HSE here.

-What happens to the accumulated grade at the second retake and why is it not 'reset'?
+What happens to the accumulated grade at the second retake, is it still counted in?

 The updated text of the Regulations does not change the cumulative grading system: the weights of the accumulated grades are not adjusted during the second retake, which is convened to administer a student’s examination for the third time.